Cuda-Chen/cuda-chen.github.io/_posts/2020-06-15-implement-srcnn-in-pure-cpp.md

 Of course, we need some comparison to realize my implementation is right or not!

-So here are the results of a format member of my lab my freshman year of master:
+So here are the results of a format member of my lab and the implementation in my freshman year of master:

 | former member | my freshman year |
 |---------------|------------------|